In some countries, one in five babies never receives breast milk, a new UNICEF report says

 The factors that can make a difference

 The new report included data on breastfeeding prevalence among 123 countries.
-Those data came from several sources, including UNICEF's global databases
+Those data came from several sources, including UNICEF’s global databases, the US Centers for Disease Control and Prevention, The Lancet and studies published in scientific journals such as Acta Paediatrica.

 An analysis of the data showed that 95% of babies worldwide are breastfed at some point in their lives.
 The prevalence of breastfeeding varied among high-income countries but not so much among low- and middle-income countries.